huzeyfe-erkek/UHD-binaries/README.md

 # UHD binaries for testing purposes

 Debug version of UHD binaries must be used to debug USRP code, otherwise it will [crash](https://stackoverflow.com/questions/71692143/uhd-usrp-crash-in-debug-mode).
 Official Ettus releases don't contain debug builds and [compiling](https://files.ettus.com/manual/page_build_guide.html) it takes time.
-I am sharing UHD [v4.1.0.5](https://github.com/EttusResearch/uhd/tree/v4.1.0.5) builds for testing purposes.
+I am sharing UHD [v4.1.0.5](https://github.com/EttusResearch/uhd/tree/v4.1.0.5) custom-builds for testing purposes.
 No source code has been changed except a one little tiny [error](https://github.com/EttusResearch/uhd/commit/61337817eb9c617db37fdbb16fb5f598e15a29a7) related to a test executable.

 REMINDER: Do NOT use these binaries for deployment.
 They come with ABSOLUTELY NO WARRANTY.